 3. Does it Fit Your Budget?

-Unlike other equipment reviewed on this site, pull-up bars don’t vary much in terms of price.
+3. Does it Fit Your Budget?ary much in terms of price.
 The pricing of the bars are close to each other, but some bars are cheaper than others.
 As a guideline, the pull-up bar that has more features (such as more grip positions or longer length) will have a higher price than a simpler bar with less features.
 Here, you must decide whether you want to spend the extra cash to get more positions for exercises, or whether a simple bar will suffice for you.

 Whichever bar you get, the price is almost always a good deal.
 You can get a great workout by investing in a relatively affordable piece of equipment (provided there are no missing parts).